La Tristesse Durera (Scream to a Sigh)

 "La Tristesse Durera (Scream to a Sigh)" is a song by Welsh rock band Manic Street Preachers.
-It was released in July 1993 by record label Columbia as the second single from their second studio album Gold Against the Soul.
+It was released in July 1993 by record label Columbia as the second single from their second studio album, Gold Against the Soul (1993).
 It reached number 22 on the UK Singles Chart.

 Content and composition

 The song's title is taken from the reported last words of Vincent van Gogh, "La tristesse durera toujours", quoted in a letter from his younger brother Theo to their sister Elisabeth, using her nickname Lies.
 The letter was translated by Robert Harrison, who states that the phrase means "The sadness will last forever".

 The song lyrics are written from the perspective of a war veteran, containing the line "wheeled out once a year, a cenotaph souvenir" and tracking the bathetic progress of the former soldier's war medal: "It sells at market stalls/Parades Milan catwalks".
 Richey Edwards told Melody Maker newspaper, "It's a beautiful image when the war veterans turn out at the Cenotaph, [...] and everyone pretends to care ... but then they're shuffled off again and forgotten."
 According to Nicky Wire, he wrote much of the song and came up with its title, whilst Edwards contributed the "scream to a sigh" refrain.
 Wire has stated that his objective in writing the song was "to write about war heroes in a sympathetic way", an aim which he described as "non-trendy".

 According to Martin Power in his book Manic Street Preachers, the band "sounded at sixes and sevens" in the rest of the album, "Yet, as with Generation Terrorists, they had again produced one genuine classic in the form of 'La Tristessa Durera (Scream to a Sigh)'."
-In allusion to the style of the song, Rob Jovanovic detailed that the song "followed the grunge template" with a "quiet opening verse that explodes into a loud guitar-driven chorus".
 According to Sean Moore the track's drum part was the result of an attempt to copy a song by hip-hop group Arrested Development.
 James Dean Bradfield also cited the Clash's song "Car Jamming" as an influence.

 Edwards, unusually, played rhythm guitar on the track.
 Edwards was credited for rhythm guitar on all of the tracks released during his tenure with the band, but almost never actually performed the parts he was credited for due to his self-acknowledged lack of talent with the instrument.
 This would be only one of two tracks he would perform on, the other being a partial recording on Everything Must Gos "No Surface All Feeling".

 The B-side, "Patrick Bateman", is a "tribute" to the American Psycho character.